-Mexican wildlife managers release two pairs of wolves
+Mexican wildlife managers release 2 pairs of wolves

 Agencies in the U.S. and Mexico’s National Commission of Natural Protected Areas have been working for years to help the species recover.

-The Mexican grey wolf is the rarest subspecies of gray wolf in North America and was listed as endangered in the U.S. in 1976.
+The Mexican gray wolf is the rarest subspecies of gray wolf in North America and was listed as endangered in the U.S. in 1976.

 The wolf was once common throughout portions of the southwestern U.S. and throughout Mexico’s Sierra Madre Occidental and Oriental regions, but had been all but eliminated from the wild by the 1970s due to extensive predator control initiatives.